 - Cool: Just let the pumpkin custards that came out of the oven cool completely on the counter before refrigerating them.

-- Torch: Right before serving, remove the pumpkin custards from the fridge and sprinkle on your demerrara sugar.
+- Torch: Right before serving, remove the pumpkin custards from the fridge and sprinkle on your demerara sugar.
 Use a creme brûlée torch to burn the sugar which creates a nice crust.

-The size and shape of your ramekins is going to determine the baking time of your creme brulee.
+The size and shape of your ramekins are going to determine the baking time of your pumpkin creme brulee.
 This recipe uses a slightly deeper ramekin that is circular in shape.

-Another common ramekin for creme brulee is a shallow oval shaped ramekin.
-If you do decide to use this type of ramekin, make sure to adjust down the baking time and use the jiggle test for determining doneness.
+Another common ramekin for creme brulee is a shallow oval-shaped ramekin.
+If you do decide to use this type of ramekin, make sure to adjust the baking time and use the jiggle test for determining doneness.

 If you do not have a creme brûlée torch, you can easily use a long grill lighter and use the flame of the lighter to make contact with the sugar to burn it into a crust.

-Alternatively, you can use the broiler method where you place the creme brûlée on to a sheet pan and place under a broiler on high until the sugar starts to melt and brown.
-Watch them carefully when doing this so they do not burn.
+Alternatively, you can use the broiler method where you place the pumpkin creme brûlée onto a sheet pan and place it under a broiler on high until the sugar starts to melt and brown.

 Technically you can but it is not advised.
 Freezing any type of dairy will cause the cream to separate which affects the texture of the creme brulee.